billwuhao/ComfyUI_StepAudioTTS/README.md

 ## Update

+[2025-03-21] ⚒️: Completely refactored the code, added more tunable parameters, and `max_length` can be adjusted according to the text length.
+Optional `unload_model` to choose whether to unload the model to accelerate inference speed.

 [2025-03-07]⚒️: Custom speakers can be defined directly in `ComfyUI\models\TTS\Step-Audio-speakers\speakers_info.json` without the need for input in the node.

 Move the `Step-Audio-speakers` folder from this repository to the `ComfyUI\models\TTS` folder.
 The structure is as follows: